FAQs

 How many days does my child have to attend?

-Your child will get the most out of the setting if they attend for a minimum of 2 days a week, this helps to form friendships and relationships with the adults.
+Your child will get the most out of the setting if they attend for a minimum of 2 days a week, this helps to form friendships and relationships with the adults and learn our routines.
 However, we occasionally have single days available should you want to take a place and increase the days at a later stage when more sessions become free.

 Priority is given to families looking to enrol their child for 3 days.